 101.4 Compliance alternative.
-Nothing in this standard is intended to prevent the use of designs, technologies or products as alternatives to any prescriptions in this standard, provided equivalence is demonstrated and approved by the authority having jurisdiction.
+Nothing in this standard is intended to prevent the use of designs, technologies or products including listed and labeled modular components as alternatives to any prescriptions in this standard, provided equivalence is demonstrated and approved by the authority having jurisdiction.
+Listed and labeled modular components shall be installed in accordance with its listing, the manufacturer's installation instructions, and the applicable requirements of the construction codes adopted by the authority having jurisdiction.